 - Generally conforms with the objectives of the Town Vision and the Comprehensive Master Plan, - Meets the review and approval criteria of the Municipal Code, Chapter 17.32 and Chapter 17.34 for a Planned Development Plan - Conforms with the obligations outlined in the Pre-Annexation Agreement.

 Recommendation

-Staff recommends that Planning Commission recommend approval of the Planned Development Plan, as proposed, to Town Council.
+Planning Commission voted 7 - 0 to recommend to Town Council approval of the Planned Development Plan, as proposed.

 Proposed Motion

 Option 1: Approval